-Many years ago I founded with a colleague a successful computer distribution business - details at http://exertis.com/history.php - but when we came to sell the business, we were shocked by the amount of old stock we had in our warehouses.
+Many years ago I founded with a colleague a successful computer distribution business - details at http://exertis.com/history.php - (I am the one of the right) but when we came to sell the business, we were shocked by the amount of old stock (old inventory) we had in our warehouses.

-Many years later and as the power of the Internet was evolving I came up with the idea of having a website developed where companies could list their oldstock / excess inventory.
+Many years later and as the power of the Internet was evolving I came up with the idea of having a website developed where companies could list their old stock (old inventory).

 I secured the domain name oldstock.com and then went about finding help in India, where programming costs would be a lot more affordable for my pocket.
 To cut a long story short, I teamed up with a great team of guys at moorem.com at Bengaluru, Karnataka, India.

-Regrettably oldstock.com never got traction and flopped.
+Regrettably oldstock.com never took off and flopped.
 Having invested in the development of that website I was faced with the decision to scrap it or turn it into something else.
-Have read somewhere that a huge number of dogs get lost in the US each year, I had a light bulb moment and FoundLostDogs.com was born.
+Having read somewhere that a huge number of dogs get lost in the US each year, I had a light bulb moment and FoundLostDogs.com was born.

-In its original form it was pretty basic given it was a basic modification of the oldstock.com site but then in April 2018 it was relaunched as the site you see here today, after many weeks of completely new programming and graphics work by the team at Moorem.
+In its original form it was pretty basic given it was a basic modification of the oldstock.com site but then in April 2018 it was relaunched as the site you see here today, after many weeks of completely new programming and graphics work by the team at Moorem to my specification.